kitsumiko/swmud-blight-scripts/README.md

 1. Verify state is accessed correctly
 2. Check if state is initialized in `core/state.lua`
 3. Ensure modules are loaded in correct order
+4. Run `score` command to refresh character information
+5. Check debug logs for parsing errors

+### Debug Logging

+Debug logs are written to a timestamped file.
+By default, logs are saved to:
+- `~/.local/share/blightmud/logs/syslogs/swmud_debug.log`

+You can customize the log path by setting the `SWMUD_LOG_PATH` environment variable.

 ## License